lore/lore/README.md

 ### Tutorial

-While Lore does have a tutorial, at the moment the videos are a far better way to learn about the framework and what it can do.
-That being said, [there is an issue](https://github.com/lore/lore/issues/90) created specifically to discuss ideas for improving the tutorial, so if you have some, feel free to let me know.
-The goals for the tutorial are that it demonstrates a large number of features in the framework, while highlighting Lore's ability to let you focus on React components and not infrastructure.
+At the moment the videos are a far better way to learn about the framework and what it can do.
+That being said, [there is an issue](https://github.com/lore/lore/issues/90) created specifically to discuss ideas for improving the tutorial.

 ### Near-term Focus